Rowing for All

 Nicomekl Rowing Club

 This Winter/Spring 2022, Nicomekl Rowing Club will be offering a youth program for low-income at-risk youth in the city who wouldn’t normally be exposed to the sport.
 Learning to row can be a way for these youth to build their self confidence and to have an outlet to manage stress in a regulated environment.
 Participants will not only learn about boat handling skills, rowing technique, and team building, but they will also have the additional benefit of being outside in nature and being exposed to a vast array of wildlife.
-Youth are referred and will be selected by the program’s partner.
-The program will be delivered in English.
-For more information, please contact program organizer Tracey Corbett via email at traceycor1@gmail.com.
+Youth are referred and will be selected by the program’s partner, with the program delivered in English.

 Rockies Rowing Club